 - Presentation Skills/Studio Tutoring: Writing Consultants can help you prepare for your next studio pin-up by helping you talk through your concepts to clarify them, and also coach you on how to deliver a more effective oral presentation.

 Math, Physics, Structures 1, 2, 3 Tutoring

 Tutoring for these courses is offered fall and spring, and is offered in both drop-in and one-on-one formats.
 Please call to inquire about summer availability.
 Students seeking help are asked to first attend drop-in sessions.
 Drop-in hours are posted at the start of each term.
 Students can use drop-in for an unlimited number of hours each term.
 If you find drop-in is not sufficient and you need more intensive help (or if you cannot attend the sessions), contact the LRC to arrange one-on-one tutoring.

 The LRC offers one-on-one tutoring in AutoCAD 2D and 3D, Revit, SketchUp, InDesign, Photoshop, Rhino, and other programs (check for availability).
 To receive software tutoring, students must be in the class or have received credit for it.
 Software tutoring is capped a total of eight (8) hours per program for the semester.

-The LRC offers one-on-one tutoring in freehand, orthogonal, and perspective drawing.
+The LRC offers one-on-one tutoring in physical modelling, freehand, orthogonal, and perspective drawing.
 Contact the LRC to make arrangements.